 The People of the Year Awards

 The People of the Year Awards truly are Ireland's answer to a national honours system.
 Each year, members of the public are called upon to nominate people who have enhanced the quality of life in Ireland or internationally, increased civic pride or, through acts of bravery, have touched the lives of the community.
-Winners are finalised by a panel of adjudicators.
-The Awards were established in 1975 and have been televised live on RT since 1983.
+Nominations can be made on www.peopleoftheyear.com or by emailing firstname.lastname@example.org Winners are finalised by a panel of adjudicators.
+The Awards were established in 1975 and have been televised live on RTÉ since 1983.

-The Awards presentation ceremony was broadcast live on RT One on Saturday, 14th September 2013.
+The Awards presentation ceremony will be broadcast live on RTÉ One on Saturday, 5th December 2014.

 For more information on the People of the Year Awards, including previous winners, visit www.peopleoftheyear.com

 Rehab is an independent international group of charities and commercial companies which work towards a world where every person has the opportunity to achieve their potential.
-Over 3,800 staff members provide high-quality health and social care, training and education, and rehabilitation, employment and commercial services in Ireland, England, Wales, Scotland, the Netherlands, Poland and the Middle East.
-The people who currently use Rehabs services include young people and adults with physical, sensory and intellectual disabilities, people with mental health difficulties, people with autism and people with an acquired brain injury.
-A range of essential services is also provided to older people, carers and others who are marginalised.
+Over 3,500 staff members provide high-quality health and social care, training and education, and rehabilitation, employment and commercial services in Ireland, England, Wales, Scotland, the Netherlands, Poland and Saudi Arabia.
+The people who currently use Rehab's services include young people and adults with physical, sensory and intellectual disabilities, people with mental health difficulties, people with autism and people with an acquired brain injury.
+A range of essential services is also provided to older people, carers and others who are marginalised including people who require supports to enter or re-enter the workforce.
 Every year, more than 80,000 people and their families benefit from the supports provided by Rehab in more than 260 locations.
 For more information see